 The end cones made today may not fit some of the older springs as a replacement, and they are very hard to swap out.
 It is far easier to just replace the entire spring if the cones are broken.

 Why are the end cones on my old spring vs the newer springs different materials?

 Torquemaster spring end cone material on the springs vary based on when it was made, what type it is, and what weight it is lifting.
 The material end cones are made of on new springs will vary based on these same factors.
 It may be nylon or metal/aluminum.
 We rarely see the end cones break on the nylon ones.
 They are quite durable and are rated for 10,000+/- cycles.

 Do I need anything else or can I just replace the springs?

 This will vary from case to case.
 We recommend checking the condition of the winding gears and cables/drums on your spring system prior to ordering replacements.
 If any of these look worn or damaged, you should replace them.
 If you have the original style springs, this will likely mean you need to upgrade to the plus style with a conversion kit.
-This option is available one the Torquemaster spring page on the first drop down menu "Convert Original to Plus style" as seen here:
+This option is available on our Torquemaster spring page on the first drop down menu "Complete Plus Upgrade".

 Will they attach to what I currently have?

 If you select the correct spring style matching what you already have (unless you are converting to the plus, and then it will regardless of your previous spring style), it will fit your existing parts.
 Reference this guide below when trying to determine which style you currently have:

 Do I need to lubricate the new springs?

 Lubricant isn't required as the springs are pre-lubricated, but it is a great addition for spring longevity.
 We recommend this option - Pro Series Heavy Weight Garage Door Lubricant Spray 6oz